tradingview-pine-seeds/docs/tutorial.md

 ## Check the data upload

-- Go to _Actions_ tab
+- Go to the _Actions_ tab
-- Check __Check data and create pr__ action log
+- Check the __Check data and create pr__ action log

 ## Create a chart

-- Log in to [tradingview.com][chart]
+- Log in to a [tradingview.com][chart]
-- Go to symbol search box → Enter full symbol name
+- Go to the symbol search box → Enter the full symbol name
-- A graph will appear on the chart main area
+- A graph will appear on the chart's main area